rezaamit/IWF-interview/README.md

 # IWF-interview
-Presentation for the position of Academy Scientist in Machine Learning in IWF
+Presentation for the position of Academy Scientist in Machine Learning